Don’t be complacent with your corporate compliance.

 As a normal citizen, you deal with compliance every day whether or not you’re aware of it.
 Every time you obey traffic lights and stop your car when the light turns red, you’re being compliant with local traffic laws.
 When you stand clear of the train doors after a subway announcement, you’re compliant with safety regulations.

 Compliance is everywhere around us and the workplace is no different.
+Sometimes, even in the negative form of malicious compliance.
 But how does this everyday action translate to the business world?
 What does compliance mean for a company and how can businesses ensure they’re maintaining their compliance?
 We’ve put together a high-level guide to answer all your questions about corporate compliance and how it works into a larger GRC program.

 Looking for information about a specific topic dealing with corporate compliance?
 Use the links below to jump ahead:

 As we alluded to earlier, there is a special kind of compliance that applies to businesses and corporations separate from the ones civilians are subject to.

 What is compliance?

 Compliance refers to the ways in which a company ensures they are following both their own internal compliance structure and all the laws and regulations that apply to their business or industry.

 Every company deals with a mix of both internal and external compliance.
 Compliance is about more than just following the law – businesses can have their own internal compliance structure as well.
 Understanding the difference between the two and how they apply to your business is key to your success.

 What’s the difference between external and internal compliance?

 A good corporate compliance program will include a healthy mix of both external and internal compliance.
 Understanding the difference between these two is key.